 In the late 80s, Judy hired an immigration services professional.
 She applied for benefits under the Ronald Reagan legalization plan.
 At first things seemed okay.
 She received a temporary resident card.
 But her case took an unexpected curve on the way to a green card.
 Her application for permanent resident benefits was denied.

 A few months later, she saw on a local news channel that her immigration assistant’s office had been shut down by government agents.
-The reporter said that he was being investigated for fraudulently forging immigration documents.
+The report said that he was being investigated for fraudulently forging immigration documents.

 Judy was scared.
-She did not apply for benefits again until the mid 1990s.
+She did not apply for permanent residence benefits again until the mid 1990s.
 Her brother, now a U.S. citizen, filed the opening petition to immigrate her.
 Judy understood the process might take 15-20 years.
 It was better than nothing.

 In 2002 her U.S. child turned 21.
 He wanted to immigrate her.